bayashi/xfg/README.md

 ## Options

 ```
   -p, --path stringArray          A string to find paths
   -g, --grep stringArray          A string to search for contents
   -s, --start string              A location to start searching (default ".")
   -i, --ignore-case               Ignore case distinctions to search.
 Also affects keywords of ignore option
+  -P, --path-regexp stringArray   A string to find paths by regular expressions (RE2)
   -C, --context uint32            Show several lines before and after the matched one
   -A, --after-context uint32      Show several lines after the matched one.
 Override context option
   -B, --before-context uint32     Show several lines before the matched one.
 Override context option
   -., --hidden                    Enable to search hidden files
       --skip-gitignore            Search files and directories even if a path matches a line of .gitignore
       --skip-xfgignore            Search files and directories even if a path matches a line of .xfgignore
   -a, --search-all                Search all files and directories except specific ignoring files and directories
+  -u, --unrestricted              The alias of --search-all
       --ignore stringArray        Ignore path to pick up even with '--search-all'
   -f, --search-only-name          Search to only name instead whole path string
       --abs                       Show absolute paths
   -c, --count                     Show a count of matching lines instead of contents
   -m, --max-count uint32          Stop reading a file after NUM matching lines
       --max-columns uint32        Do not print lines longer than this limit
   -l, --files-with-matches        Only print the names of matching files
   -0, --null                      Separate the filenames with \0, rather than \n
       --no-color                  Disable colors for an output
       --color-path-base string    Color name for a path (default "yellow")
       --color-path string         Color name to highlight keywords in a path (default "cyan")
       --color-content string      Color name to highlight keywords in a content line (default "red")
       --group-separator string    Print this string instead of '--' between groups of lines (default "--")
       --no-group-separator        Do not print a separator between groups of lines
       --indent string             Indent string for the top of each line (default " ")
       --no-indent                 Do not print an indent string
       --xfgignore-file string     .xfgignore file path if you have it except XDG base directory or HOME directory
       --no-pager                  Do not invoke with the Pager
   -q, --quiet                     Do not write anything to standard output.
 Exit immediately with zero status if any match is found
       --stats                     Print runtime stats after searching result
   -h, --help                      Show help (This message) and exit
   -v, --version                   Show version and build command info and exit
 ```

 ## Default Options